surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

    - **Repeat after completion with delay:** schedule run once again with spscified time delay

-   - **Cron expression:** it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule s a string consisting of six or seven subexpressions (fields) that describe individual details of the schedule.
+   - **Cron expression:** it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
 These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.
+For instance:

  - Jobs to run after
  - Tasks to run after
      - Sequential